-Founded on a principle of producing work with uncompromising creative vision and social relevance, our projects often revolve around themes of identity, migration and equality.
-Now in our twelfth year, and with a growing international reputation, Bridge + Tunnel Productions’ work is widely recognised for raising awareness and understanding of cultural diversity.
-Our team has over 30 years experience in the film production sector and our portfolio of award-winning work encompasses groundbreaking documentaries, fiction, gallery and museum projects as well as feature films.
+Now in our twelfth year, and with a growing international reputation, Bridge + Tunnel Productions’ work is recognised for high production values, innovation and tackling hard-hitting social issues through various mediums.
+Our team has over 30 years experience in the film production sector and our portfolio of award-winning work encompasses ground-breaking documentaries, fiction films, gallery and museum projects, interactive web-based projects as well as feature films.

 In addition to our film production work, our sister organisation, Bridge + Tunnel Voices, undertakes educational and charitable activities including the development and delivery of interactive online projects and training and production schemes for young people and diverse communities.
 These schemes address racism, community cohesion, and issues relating to migrant communities.